Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation: Numerical experiments

 where $Bn = \frac{\tau_y L}{\nu U}$ is the Bingham number (here $U$ and $L$ are a characteristic velocity and length of the problem, respectively), and $M>0$ is the regularisation parameter (as $M\rightarrow\infty$ we recover the non--smooth relation; compare with \cref{fig:papanastasiou2}).
 The problem was solved on the unit square $\Omega = (0,1)^2$ with the following boundary conditions:

 where $\bm{u}_\tau$ denotes the component of the velocity tangent to the boundary and $\bm{n}$ is the unit vector normal to the boundary.
 The initial condition was taken as a standard Couette flow:

 For the velocity and pressure we used Taylor--Hood elements and discontinuous piecewise polynomials for the stress\iftoggle{arxiv}{ (cf.\ Section \ref{section_penalty}).}.
-This problem was implemented in FEniCS \cite{Logg2011} with $k=1$ and a timestep $\tau_m$ between $5\times 10^{-7}$ and $1\times 10^{-6}$ for the different values of the Bingham number.
-The resulting nonlinear systems were solved using Newton's method with a line search and the linear systems were solved using the \texttt{umfpack} library.
+This problem was implemented in FEniCS \cite{Logg2011} using the same parameters for the nonlinear and linear solvers described in the previous section, with $k=1$ and a timestep $\tau_m$ between $5\times 10^{-7}$ and $1\times 10^{-6}$ for the different values of the Bingham number.
 We quantify the change in the flow through the volumetric flow rate (observe that it is constant in $x_1$):

 whose evolution in time is shown in Figure \ref{fig:flow_rate} for different values of the Bingham number.
 An exponential decay of the flow rate is observed in Figure \ref{fig:flow_rate}, while for positive values of the Bingham number this decay is much faster; these results agree with the ones reported in \cite{Huilgol2002,Chatzimina2005}.
 In \cite{Chatzimina2005} the problem was solved by integrating a one-dimensional equation for $u_2$; the framework presented here recovers the results obtained there but at the same time has the advantage that it can be applied to a much broader class of problems and geometries.